 Train Your Dog

-Desensitization is the process of slowly introducing your dog to children in order to make him more comfortable with them.
-Because a fearful dog can become aggressive, it's very important to handle desensitization carefully.
-You can start by tossing your dog a few treats when he sees a child from a distance.
+Desensitization is the process of slowly introducing your dog to children to make it more comfortable with them.
+Because a fearful dog can become aggressive, it's important to handle desensitization carefully.
+You can start by tossing your dog a few treats when it sees children from a distance.

-Find a dog trainer or behaviorist with experience dealing with fearful dogs.
-Because dogs who are afraid of children run the risk of biting, it can be very beneficial to call in professional help.
+Find a dog trainer or behaviorist with experience in dealing with fearful dogs.
+Because dogs who are afraid of children run the risk of biting, it may be beneficial to call in a professional.
 A trainer or behaviorist can help you implement a desensitization program.

-Be sure you enlist an accredited veterinary behaviorist, preferably one who specializes in dogs afraid of kids.
+Be sure you enlist an accredited veterinary behaviorist, preferably one who specializes in dogs who are afraid of kids.

 These things can take a long time.
-Your dog may never fully accept children, but you can minimize the fear and lower the risk of dog bites.
+Even so, your dog may never fully accept children, but you can at least minimize its fear and lower the probability of dog bites.